STEM Volunteer Program Highlights

 Once assigned to a classroom, a volunteer may:

-- Help teachers with science fairs
+- Help teachers with science fairs and other STEM projects

-- Develop activities jointly with teachers
+- Develop activities jointly with teachers or advise on project-based learning units

-- Explore opportunities for field trips and other programs designed to enhance the learning experience
+- Explore opportunities for field trips/other programs

 - Complement the teacher's presentations and add a practical perspective if needed